CrunchyData/postgres-operator/docs/content/installation/kustomize.md

 This section provides instructions for installing and configuring PGO using Kustomize.

+If you are deploying using the installer from the [Crunchy Data Customer Portal](https://access.crunchydata.com/), please refer to the guide there for alternative setup information.

 ## Prerequisites

 First, go to GitHub and [fork the Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork)